All Collections

 Note that you'd need to use the unique bot name for whichever bot is on your Trello board.

-If you're new to Butler, you might want to first read through our Introduction to Butler for Trello.
-You'll also find a bit more detail on how to set up this Butler rule below.
+If you're new to Trello Automation, you might want to first read through our Introduction article.

 Outbound emails that you send from Trello will start with the characters ✉️ [Email] (note that the emoji is slightly different)

-So your complete Butler should look like this:
+So your complete rule should look like this:

-The second part of an automated Butler rule is a set of actions. i.e. What should happen when the trigger fires.
+The second part of the automated rule is a set of actions, i.e. what should happen when the trigger fires.

 In this example, we simply want to move the card to the Inbox list.

 You can add multiple actions to a rule.
-So you might also want to add the green label to the card or maybe set a due date or checklist item to the card to deal with the reply.
+So you might also want to add a label to the card or maybe set a due date or checklist item to the card to deal with the reply.

 Did this answer your question?